As governors' and world leaders' approval surges during crisis, Trump sees smaller gains

 The initial surge in support for leaders during a crisis often doesn't last long, especially if the public begins to lose confidence in the response.

-“The way public officials handle crises are make-or-break moments for political careers,” he said.
+“The way public officials handle crises are make-or-break moments for political careers,” Ayers said.